|

 Kydatheneon street, but the food is better and

 influenced by the Greek clientele who eat there year-round.
-Make no mistake that this is a tourist restaurant though (as is Thespidos below) I like the spinach
+Make no mistake that this is a tourist restaurant.
+I like their fish soup

 -soupa)